Vaarna/vaarna/README.md

 ## Getting Started

-For running the application locally you will need `node`, `npm`, and `docker-compose` (and `docker` of course).
+For running the application locally you will need `node`, `pnpm`, and `docker-compose` (and `docker` of course).

-After running `npm i` to install all packages, use `npm run dev-services` to start the Docker containers.
-Then you may start the development environment with `npm run dev`.
+After running `pnpm i` to install all packages, use `pnpm run dev-services` to start the Docker containers.
+Then you may start the development environment with `pnpm run dev`.
 The application will be available on `http://localhost:3000`.

 If you wish to stop the started Docker containers you can use `npm run dev-services-down`.